fan-tom/liquid-rust/README.md

     The problem here is that this representation is very "high-level", because there are high-level constructs here, such as pattern matching, method calls, and so on.
-Ideally we want representation, where all high-level constructs are lowered to assignments (SSA?) and function calls.
-There is such representation in compiler, called MIR, but it seems that there is no such phase in linting where we work with MIR.
+Ideally we want representation, where all high-level constructs are lowered to assignments (SSA?) and function calls. ~~There is such representation in compiler, called MIR, but it seems that there is no such phase in linting where we work with MIR.
-    Generally speaking, we need to find all assignments to refined variables, that may come from actual assignment, initialization, function call (actual parameters assigned to formal parameters) and function return (result expression is assigned to implicit result variable).
+    Generally speaking, we need to find all assignments to refined variables, that may come from actual assignment, initialization, function call (actual parameters assigned to formal parameters) and function return (result expression is assigned to implicit result variable).~~ We can easily get MIR of function or constexpr if we know substitution of all type variables within that fun/const.
+    It means however that we cannot analyze generic functions in abstract, only when they are called from monomorphized function.
+    Possible approach here may be to maintain map from (<function id>, <type substitution>) -> <precondition + postcondition>
+    in LintPass and query for it any time we want to refine function call from inside another function.

     How to check that restrictions required by function argument refined type is satisfied?
     We need to analyze what values actual argument may be equal to(we call them refinements), and pass them as preconditions to SMT solver.
     How to collect that refinements?
-    Refinements may come from assignment of refined variable, if check, match, reachability analysis
+    Refinements may come from assignment of refined variable, if-check, match, reachability analysis
     ```rust
         let x = ...;
         if x == 5 {